catenate/sharedo/share-chkdep.md

 If there are no dependencies, then always rebuild the target.

 	share-chkdep: depdir=${target}.dep

+If there is a do script to create dependencies, run it.  #testing

+	share-chkdep: log exec=true $echo share-do ${depdir}

+If there are still no dependencies, then just rebuild the target.

 	share-chkdep: if ! test -d $depdir; then
 	share-chkdep:     log -- "$target: no dependencies"
 	share-chkdep:     exit 0
 	share-chkdep: fi

 Calculate the current checksum of each dependency, and determine whether it matches the current location of the dependency.
 If not, remove the current entry for the file, and add a new one.

-If there is a file $target.dep.do, run it.  #backlog

-Handle case where there (still) is no $depdir.  #backlog

 Map and parallelize this process, when it matters.  #backlog